thexmanxyz/Favicon-Tag-Generator-Atom-Gantry/README.md

 ## Manual Installation
 1. Download the **Default Package** of the *Favicon Tag Generator Atom*.
 2. Extract the files.
 3. Copy the `.html.twig` and the `.yaml` file to your particle folder `/[GANTRY_THEME]/custom/particles`.
-Please check the list below to determine where the template folder for your CMS is located.

-Please check the list below to determine where the template folder for your CMS is located.
+Please check the [listing](https://github.com/thexmanxyz/Favicon-Tag-Generator-Atom-Gantry#cms-template-folder) below to determine where the template folder for your CMS is located.

 ## CMS Template Folder
 Please be aware that the template folder path varies in dependence of the used CMS.
 Here is a list of the folders for the different platforms: